 The duration of the event is one hour.
 A rest break is not included.

-By signing up to this event you agree to have your email address shared with Nottingham Contemporary and Film London Artists’ Image Network (FLAMIN), the organisers of the Jarman Award, for the purpose of a post-event survey.
+By signing up to this event you agree to have your email address shared with Nottingham Contemporary and Film London Artists’ Moving Image Network (FLAMIN), the organisers of the Jarman Award, for the purpose of a post-event survey.

 's solo and collaborative projects employ aural and visual archives, live performance, and sound to explore ideas surrounding class, cross-cultural and post-digital identity.
 Achiampong’s work examines his communal and personal heritage.
 Achiampong has exhibited, performed, and presented projects at Tate Modern; Venice Biennale; Somerset House and Liverpool Biennial.

 ’s cinematic videos explore, postcolonial identity, imperialism, and counter-histories weaving together music, literature, oral history, film, and dance.
 Her fractured, nonlinear works is often cast against a science fiction backdrop and explores the revision of history, the isolation of individuals through technology, and the corrosive elements of consumerism and industry.
 Solo exhibitions include Garage, Moscow; Whitechapel Gallery; and Whitney Museum New York.